yervodag/yervodag/README.md

-- 👋 Hi, I’m yervodag call me octie
+- 👋 Hi, I’m yervoda
 - 👀 Have keen interest in genetic.
 - 🌱 Currently pursing bioinformatics
 - 💞️ learning new skills